 To figure out when snake season starts in Texas, you have to look at the year as a whole.
 In this example, we’ll start on the first day of the year.
 What are snakes doing on January 1st?

 Snakes brumate during the cold winter months.
 Brumation is a process similar to hibernation, so the snake’s activity is limited.
 During this time, they won’t:

-- Eat any food at all
+- Eat any food

 - Sit out in the open unless it’s warm